codepath/android_guides/Push-Notifications-Setup-for-Parse.md

 }
 ```

+NOTE: Parse's Android SDK requires at least one receiver to be declared on startup in your `AndroidManifest.xml` file in order for push messages to be received.

 ### Receiving Pushes on Android

 If you wish to listen to any pushes sent to a specific channel, you can subscribe by doing the following: